Lydiadel/Kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-The main purpose of this analysis is to found out the goal of a Kickstarter dataset, focusing on the theater part to help a client the relationship between the launch
+This study was done with the objective to found out the goal of a Kickstarter dataset, focusing on the theater part to help a client the relationship between the launch

 ## Analysis and Challenges

+Working with this dataset present some challenges, starting with clasifying information

 ### Analysis of Outcomes Based on Launch Date
+The graph presented is an histogram that represent the outcomes filtered in theater

 ### Analysis of Outcomes Based on Goals